PetraSp/ApiumAcademy-CSS/README.md

 git push origin master
 ```

-- Navigate to your repo and [create a Pull Request](https://help.github.com/articles/creating-a-pull-request/).
+- Navigate to your repo and create a Pull Request

 ### Starter Code